Suicide, the act of taking ones own life, is an all-too-common and tragic

 -

-does not increase the risk.
+this does not raise the risk.

 -